-- Ensure motors installed in small compartments are dry and well-ventilated to allow the electric motor to cool. - The electric motor, components, and cables must be mounted to remain dry. - The electric motor can reach over 100°C before activating the temperature switch.
-Any loose items near the thruster motor are a potential fire hazard and can cause short-circuiting. - The thruster power supply circuit must include the recommended sized fuse and a battery isolation switch.
+- · Ensure motors installed in small compartments are dry and well-ventilated to allow the electric motor to cool. - The electric motor, components, and cables must be mounted to remain dry. - The electric motor can reach over 100°C before activating the temperature switch.
+Any loose items near the thruster motor are a potential fire hazard and can cause short-circuiting. - The thruster power supply circuit must include the recommended sized fuse and a battery isolation switch. - Avoid running cables near any heat sources since this might damage the insulation.
+Broken insulation could potentially lead to hazards and damage products.